 Scotland has a long history and engagement with place-based regeneration.
 This continues to the present through the work of specific places, initiatives and the ongoing work of bodies like SURF – Scotland’s Regeneration Forum.

-This event launches a new What Works Scotland report asking what works in place-based economic regeneration in Scotland, written by colleagues from Training and Employment Research Unit (TERU) and What Works Scotland at the University of Glasgow.
+The event, introduced by Professor Alan McGregor, contributed to a forthcoming What Works Scotland report asking what works in place-based economic regeneration in Scotland, written by colleagues from Training and Employment Research Unit (TERU) at the University of Glasgow and What Works Scotland.

-We’ll also hear about recent and current work by SURF as well as providing space for delegates to contribute to the debate and provide their own sense of what works and does not in the current and likely future climate for regeneration in Scotland.
+In the discussions following the presentations they were asked to contribute to the debate, and provide their own sense of what works and what doesn’t in the current and likely future climate for regeneration in Scotland.

 - Date: 13 June 2017

-- Location: St Mungo Museum of Religious Life and Art, 2 Castle Street, Glasgow
+- Location: St Mungo Museum of Religious Life and Art, Glasgow